MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ### <a id="other-kernel-boot-issues-kerneldowngrade"></a> Recent kernel downgrade

 If the kernel panics started after a recent kernel downgrade process, the recommendation is to return to the latest installed kernel.
 You could also check if there's already a newer kernel version released by the Linux distribution vendor and install it.
-For further details about how to install the latest kernel version, see [Kernel update process](#other-kernel-boot-issues-kernelupdate).
+For more information about how to install the latest kernel version, see [Kernel update process](#other-kernel-boot-issues-kernelupdate).

 To get the system booted over the most recent kernel version, you can follow the instructions in section [Changing the default kernel version manually](#bootingup-differentkernel-ARVMManual), but selecting the first kernel listed in the GRUB menu.
 In a manual modification, you could set the GRUB_DEFAULT value to 0 and regenerate the corresponding GRUB configuration file.